Ray Rice: Early life

 Rice was born to parents Janet Rice and Calvin Reed in New Rochelle, New York, on January 22, 1987.
 His father was killed in a drive-by shooting when Ray was a year old.
 Rice's cousin, Myshaun Rice-Nichols, was killed by a drunk driver when Rice was ten.

-High school career

 Rice attended New Rochelle High School, where he played football for longtime coach Lou DiRienzo.
 He was the Huguenots' primary running back.
 The last Iona–New Rochelle Turkey Bowl football game, which had been waged every year since 1949, was played in Rice's sophomore season of 2002, when New Rochelle defeated the Gaels 53–6.
 Rice led his team to a state title as a junior in 2003 when NRHS defeated Webster Schroeder 32–6 at the Carrier Dome in Syracuse.
 In Rice's senior year of 2004, New Rochelle fell to Christian Brothers Academy, who had Greg Paulus, 41–35 in the championship game.
 New Rochelle High School lost only one game in each of three seasons of varsity football.
 Rice holds the state record for yards in a single game: he gained 462 yards on 42 carries on October 24, 2004.